Retrospective Rule Review

 - In 2015, FINRA issued Regulatory Notice 15-17 that provided guidance to members on the communications with the public rules.
 Much of the guidance is derived from questions received in the retrospective review.

 - In 2016, FINRA amended our communications with the public rules to eliminate filing requirements for various types of communications, including investment company shareholder reports, backup material for investment company rankings and comparisons, and generic investment company communications.
 As a result of these changes, the volume of filings with the Advertising Regulation Department has declined significantly.

-- In October 2017, FINRA upgraded our Advertising Regulation Electronic Files (AREF) System, a web-based application available through the FINRA Firm Gateway that enables firms to electronically submit communications with the public for review by FINRA.
-The upgrade allows firms to file websites in native format (e.g., html).
+- In October 2017, FINRA upgraded its Advertising Regulation Electronic Files (AREF) System, a web-based application available through the FINRA Firm Gateway that enables firms to electronically submit communications with the public for review by FINRA.
+The upgrade allows firms to file webpage and website communications in their native format (e.g., html).

 - In April 2017, FINRA published Regulatory Notice 17-18, our third notice that provides guidance to members on their use of social media.
 FINRA continues to be in the forefront among regulators in providing guidance to firms on this increasingly important form of communication.

 - In February 2017, FINRA published Regulatory Notice 17-06, seeking comment on a proposal to permit firms to distribute customized hypothetical planning illustrations that include projected performance of an asset allocation or other investment strategy, subject to specified conditions.
 FINRA staff continues to pursue the proposal, taking into consideration the comments received.